LEAH FIRED IT UP FROM REDLANDS TO POMONA … AND BEYOND

 Speed?
 She’s got it to burn.

-I can remember when Ron invited me up to his Redlands home to view the junior dragster he created for Lindsey.
+Years earlier, though, I could remember when Ron invited me up to his Redlands home to view the junior dragster he created for Lindsey, Leah’s sister.
 At least, I think it was Lindsey’s.
 Ron, who was a speed demon himself – setting land speed records in Utah, plus various points around Southern California – chose a different sport for his girls.

 Drag racing.